Outsource link building is the process by which a company hires an agency to help them acquire links for SEO purposes.

 What’s Your Budget?

-When it comes to link building, you need to understand that this is a long term play.
+When it comes to outsourcing link building, you need to understand that this is a long term play.
 You’re not going to hire an agency for 1 month and your business is going to change forever.

 So you have to understand that this is an investment and set your budget accordingly - especially if you’re a new startup founder.